-All first-year M.S. and Ph.D. robotics students are advised to take three (3) courses in their first semester (fall) : Math for Robotics (ROB 501), Robotic Systems Laboratory (ROB 550), plus a third course related to their primary area of interest.
-In the second term (winter), students are advised to take two (2) courses, i.e. other breadth areas, plus a directed study course.
+All first-year M.S. and Ph.D. robotics students are advised to take two-three courses in the first (fall) semester: Math for Robotics (ROB 501), Programming for Robotics (ROB 502) or Robotic Systems Laboratory (ROB 550), plus, if they choose, a third course related to their primary area of interest.
+In the second term, students are advised to take two-three courses, e.g., from depth or breadth areas, or 2 courses plus a directed study course.

 Qualification Process (Ph.D.)

 A major milestone for Ph.D. students is to pass the Comprehensive Qualifying Exam (CQE).
 The CQE is a comprehensive oral exam that primarily includes a research component as well as technical questions regarding core courses.
 The student submits a standard IEEE conference paper format document describing their research and delivers an oral presentation describing a research problem.
 Following the presentation two faculty members will question the student on their understanding of their subject.